AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

-If `~` appear not at the beginning of the rule it will be treated just as a symbol in the text.
+If `~` does not appear at the beginning of the rule, it is treated as a symbol in the text.

 :::